pedronachtigall/UTRan/README.md

 # UTRan
 **UTR an**notation of *de novo* assembled transcripts.
-It is an experimental approach designed to identify UTR sequences in transcripts obtained thorugh de novo methods using the coding annotation obtained by the user and the read coverage within transcripts.
+It is an experimental approach designed to identify UTR sequences in transcripts obtained through *de novo* methods using the coding sequence annotation and the read coverage within transcripts.

 ## Pipeline
 ```